 You Put Your Foot Right In

 There are also a number of practices referred to as “walking meditation,” some of which involve special postures, steps, or mental exercises.
-One very interesting form of walking meditation, which is often practiced in Christian mystical traditions, uses the pattern of a labyrinth as its focal point.
+One interesting form of walking meditation, which is often practiced in Christian mystical traditions, uses the pattern of a labyrinth as its focal point.

-Several years ago, a friend of mine got a group of people together to go “walk a labyrinth” at a cathedral here in San Francisco.
+Years ago, a friend of mine got a group of people together to go “walk a labyrinth” at a cathedral in San Francisco.
 I had visions of a huge maze of hedges and was not at all sure what spiritual significance this was supposed to have, but hey, new experience.
 So I went.
-The cathedral was dark, quiet, and solemn (as cathedrals generally are)—an atmosphere I find very relaxing.
+The cathedral was dark, quiet, and solemn (as cathedrals generally are)—an atmosphere I find quite relaxing indeed.
 On the floor in the back of the sanctuary was a large wool tapestry measuring about 36 feet (11m) in diameter, woven in a labyrinth pattern.
 (The same cathedral also has an outdoor labyrinth made of inlaid stone.)
 We took off our shoes, went to the starting point, and one by one began walking the winding path toward the center.
 Unlike a maze, this type of medieval labyrinth design does not have any dead ends; a single, continuous path leads to a large open area in the center; you retrace the same path to leave.
 Several people may walk the labyrinth at once; the loose protocol indicates that you can walk at whatever speed you want, stepping around slower-moving meditators if you wish.
 People usually spend a few minutes in silence at the center before returning to the starting point.
 The whole walk took me about a half hour.

 You may be thinking, as I was when I started the walk, “And the point is…?”
 Strangely enough, by the time I left the labyrinth, I felt I had had a very meaningful experience, though I’d be hard-pressed to articulate why.
 I returned to walk the same labyrinth months later to see if I could come up with a better explanation.
 How was this different from just walking slowly around in circles?
 I’m sure everyone approaches the experience a bit differently, but for me, the walk seemed like a metaphor for life: a winding road with lots of U-turns; a path on which you’re never far from the goal, though it often seems that you are.
 There’s nothing preventing anyone from walking straight to the center, but somehow there seems to be value in exploring the whole path, allowing it to take you where it wants, when it wants.
 I’m not normally one for poetic imagery, but let’s just say that somehow, the walk was tonic: it made me feel more at ease with the chaos and surprises in my life.
 Your mileage, of course, may vary.